Prompting

 - The

-prompt is provided at the beginning of the conversation.
+systemprompt is provided at the beginning of the conversation.
 It sets the general context and instructions for the model’s behavior and is typically managed by the developer. - The

-prompt is provided during the conversation to give the model specific context or instructions for the current interaction.
+userprompt is provided during the conversation to give the model specific context or instructions for the current interaction.

-prompts to provide additional context or instructions during the conversation if needed.
+As a developer, you can still use user prompts to provide additional context or instructions during the conversation if needed.

-prompt, you can still include the general context and instructions in the user
+If you cannot control the system prompt, you can still include the general context and instructions in the user prompt by concatenating them with the actual query.

 Role-Separated Example: